Euclid: Discovery of bright $z\simeq7$ Lyman-break galaxies in UltraVISTA and Euclid COSMOS: Candidate galaxies

 When we include \Euclid imaging over the $0.65 \, \rm{deg}^2$ which overlaps with UltraVISTA, for the U+E selection, our sample consists of 140 galaxies.
 Of these, 102 are also found in the U-only sample.
 The remaining 38 galaxies are unique to the U+E sample.
 In Fig. \ref{fig:UVISTA euclid SED}, we also show the SED fitting of LBG\,10004$+$02015 when the \Euclid photometry is included.
 We show the distribution of the U+E sample in Fig. \ref{fig:z-Muv}, including the 38 galaxies that are not selected in the U-only sample.
 These 38 galaxies have $\Muv$ largely corresponding to the 40--50\% completeness range, showing that the deeper \Euclid photometry recovers fainter galaxies in the sample.
-Additionally, of these 38 galaxies, seven lie at $z>7.2$ with brighter magnitudes, $\Muv<-21$, where VISTA photometry is more susceptible to contamination by UCDs and cross-talk artefacts.
+Additionally, of these 38 galaxies, seven lie at $z>7.2$ with brighter magnitudes, $\Muv<-21$, where VISTA photometry is more susceptible to contamination by UCDs and crosstalk artefacts.
 We present the SED fitting and postage stamp images of the brightest 30 galaxies in the U+E sample in Appendix \ref{sec: candidate seds and stamps}.
-A table of all sources along with postage stamps of the \Euclid sources will be provided as online material.
+Tables of the U+E and U-only sources, along with \Euclid postage stamps of the U+E sources, is provided at the CDS.
 We present the first five rows of the U+E sample in Table \ref{tab:sample}.

+{In Appendix \ref{sec: Muv and zphot comparison} and Fig. \ref{fig:Muv comparison}, we compare the $\Muv$ and $\zphot$ derived with and without \Euclid.
+This is done by comparing the measurements for sources which exist in both the U+E and U-only samples.
+The photometric redshifts are in strong agreement across both samples.
+The scatter appears to increase at $z>6.95$ (although all redshifts are consistent within errors).
+This redshift corresponds to the blue side of the $\YE$ filter, suggesting that the increased scatter is driven by the improved determination of the position of the break when \Euclid data is included, driving shifts in the $\zphot$ by $\Delta z\sim0.1$-$0.2$.
+Below this redshift, the wide $\IE$ filter does not provide significant information on the break position.
+There is some scatter in the measurements of $\Muv$; however, the values only shift by up to 0.2 mag.
+We briefly discuss the impact this has on the LF in Sect. \ref{sec: improved LF with euclid}. }